evecommander/esi-client-php/docs/Api/CorporationApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCorporationsCorporationIdStructures**
-> \Swagger\Client\Model\GetCorporationsCorporationIdStructures200Ok[] getCorporationsCorporationIdStructures($corporation_id, $datasource, $if_none_match, $language, $page, $token, $user_agent, $x_user_agent)
+> object[] getCorporationsCorporationIdStructures($corporation_id, $accept_language, $datasource, $if_none_match, $language, $page, $token)

 Get corporation structures

 Get a list of corporation structures.
-This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager
+This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th Note: this route will not return any flex structures owned by a corporation, use the v3 route to have those included in the response.
+A list of FLEX structures can be found here: https://support.eveonline.com/hc/en-us/articles/213021829-Upwell-Structures  --- Alternate route: `/v2/corporations/{corporation_id}/structures/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Station_Manager   --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/structures/)

 ### Example
 ```php